US says Myanmar repression of Muslim Rohingya is genocide | Law-Order

 US says Myanmar repression of Muslim Rohingya is genocide

-Violent repression of the largely Muslim Rohingya population in Myanmar amounts to genocide, U.S. Secretary of State Antony Blinken said Monday, a declaration intended to both generate international pressure and lay the groundwork for potential legal action.Authorities made the determination based on confirmed accounts of mass atrocities on civilians by Myanmars military in a widespread and systematic campaign against the ethnic minority, Blinken said in a speech at the U.S. Holocaust Memorial Museum.It is the eighth time since the Holocaust that the U.S. has concluded a genocide has occurred.
+Violent repression of the largely Muslim Rohingya population in Myanmar amounts to genocide, US Secretary of State Antony Blinken has said, a declaration intended to both generate international pressure and lay the groundwork for potential legal action.Authorities made the determination based on confirmed accounts of mass atrocities on civilians by Myanmars military in a widespread and systematic campaign against the ethnic minority, Blinken said in a speech at the US Holocaust Memorial Museum on Monday.It is the eighth time since the Holocaust that the US has concluded a genocide has occurred.

 - Country: